Computer House / Premier Computer Services, LLC, WARRANTY ,TERMS AND SERVICES AND ACCEPTABLE USE POLICY (AUP POLICIES):

 b.
 Changing Registrars.
 You may not transfer your domain name registration to another registrar during a pending administrative proceeding brought pursuant to Paragraph 4 or for a period of fifteen (15) business days (as observed in the location of our principal place of business) after such proceeding is concluded.
 You may transfer administration of your domain name registration to another registrar during a pending court action or arbitration, provided that the domain name you have registered with us shall continue to be subject to the proceedings commenced against you in accordance with the terms of this Policy.
 In the event that you transfer a domain name registration to us during the pendency of a court action or arbitration, such dispute shall remain subject to the domain name dispute policy of the registrar from which the domain name registration was transferred.

-Please read privacy and all policies for OpenSRS and Network solutions.
+Please read privacy and all policies for OpenSRS and Network solutions (Web.com).
 The following two links provide some information but it is the consumers responsibility to abide by all terms set by these two Domain Registrars.
 The following links may change based on the companies policies.
-Please visit their sites for the latest information.
+Please visit their sites for the latest information and additional languages:

-The cost of domain renewal/registration is $16/year US currency.
+The cost of domain renewal/registration is generally $18/year US currency for .com domains.
+Other domains can cost more or less.
+Contract pricing can also change pricing.
 It is the responsibility of the end user to provide us with the proper email or address so we can inform you of domain renewals in a timely manner.
 If you have a credit card on file, we may renew a domain name up to 30 days in advance of its renewal date.
 Please reach out to us before that time if you wish to cancel a domain name.
 Domain name sales are final and cannot be refunded.
 If we need to start the redemption process for an expired domain, the cost is currently $175.00 US currency.
 These prices can change and you should contact email@example.com for the most up-to-date pricing.

 You can always contact us at the following locations for information on how to renew your domain(s:)